Please ensure Javascript is enabled for purposes of website accessibility

 The Upper Piney River Falls hike is one of the most popular trails in the Vail Valley and located at one of the most beautiful settings in Colorado.
 The route begins at Piney River Ranch, and the trail starts to the left of the lake, where a colorful aspen forest welcomes you.
 Continuing on, you’ll quickly come to an opening where views of Piney Lake and the towering peaks of the Gore Range stand in the background.
 Stay right at every fork, and once you reach an overlook point looking back at the Valley and lake, you’re about 15 minutes from the scenic waterfall views.

-📍 Directions: Drive 11 miles up to Piney Lake via Red Sandstone Road #700
+📍Directions: Drive 11 miles up to Piney Lake via Red Sandstone Road #700

 🚗 Park at the Piney Ranch parking lot.
 The dirt road can be fairly rough.

-🧭 Distance: 6 miles one way
+🧭 Distance: 6 miles, one way

-↗ Elevation gain: 731’
+↗ Elevation gain: 731 feet

-⇄ Type: Out and back
+⇄ Type: out and back

 2. North Trail Sections

-📍 Directions: All trailheads are accessible from the North Frontage Road.
+📍Directions: All trailheads are accessible from the North Frontage Road.

 🚗 Depending on which section of the North Trail you want to hike, there is parking at trailheads at Cortina Lane, Buffehr Creek, Red Sandstone Road and Spraddle Creek.

-Type: Out and back OR point to point.
+⇄ Type: out and back or point to point

 3. Lost Lake Trail

-📍 Directions: From the North Frontage Road proceed up Red Sandstone Road #700 for 3.9 miles to the trailhead parking on the right.
+📍Directions: From the North Frontage Road, proceed up Red Sandstone Road #700 for 3.9 miles to the trailhead (parking on the right).

-🧭 Distance: 3.7 miles one way
+🧭 Distance: 3.7 miles, one way

-↗ Elevation gain: 941’
+↗ Elevation gain: 941 feet

-⇄ Type: Out and back
+⇄ Type: out and back

-4. Gore Creek (Lake) Trail
+4. Gore Creek Trail

 🚗 Parking is limited, so consider taking a bus.